-Stage 1 The 12m ECL is calculated as the portion of LTECLs that represent the

-ECLs that result from default events on a financial instrument that are possible within the 12 months after the reporting date.
-The Bank calculates the 12m ECL allowance based on expectation of a default occurring in the cher three scenarios, as explained above.

-12 months following the reporting date.
+The 12m ECL is calculated as the portion of LTECLs that represent the ECLs that result from default events on a financial Stage 1 instrument that are possible within the 12 months after the reporting date.
+The Bank calculates the 12m ECL allowance based on expectation of a default occurring in the 12 months following the reporting date.

 These expected 12-month default probabilities are applied to a forecast EAD and multiplied by the expected LGD and discounted by an approximation to the original EIR.
-This calculation is made for each of the the Bank records an allowance for the LTECLs.
+This calculation is made for each of the three scenarios, as explained above.

+Stage 2 When a loan has shown a significant increase in credit risk since origination, the Bank records an allowance for the LTECLs.
 The mechanics are similar to those explained above, including the use of multiple scenarios, but PDs and LGDs are estimated over the lifetime of the instrument.
 The expected cash shortfalls are discounted by an approximation to the original EIR.